AdaCore/training_material/courses/spark_for_ada_programmers/10_advanced_proof.rst

 * Mapping from cursors to positions

-  - Given by function :code:`Positions`
+  - Given by function :ada:`Positions`
   - Positions in the iteration sequence

 * Sequence of elements/keys of the container